geex-framework/vscode-geex-schematics/walkthroughs/first-generation.md

 1. [Go to the Explorer view](command:workbench.view.explorer)
 2. If it is a new empty Angular project, create a random folder in `src/app`
 3. Right-click on the destination folder
-4. Click on "Angular: Generate a service"
+4. Click on "Geex: Generate a service"
 5. Just type a name: the path is already prefilled
 6. Confirm